Weliras/sam-file-analyzer/README.md

 - In ubuntu run ```python3 main.py -h``` to see all possible arguments with description
 - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz``` for running tool with default parameters and without using Blast Api.
 Optimals Parameters are set.
 - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -r``` if you want to recreate referential genome which will be in folder _Data/ref_genome/_ from all fasta files in folder _Data/dir_fasta_genomes_files/_
+- In ubuntu run ```python3 main.py -q path_to_gtf_folder -o output_folder -i path_to_viral_id_file -f path_to_fasta_folder``` for running tool with specified folder paths.
 - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20``` for running tool with default parameters and using Blast Api without filtering to search max 20 candidate sam files.
-- In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20 -R -P -O``` for running tool with using Blast api with all 3 filtering methodes with default parameters.
+- In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20 -R -P -U``` for running tool with using Blast api with all 3 filtering methodes with default parameters.
 - #### Filtering candidates for Blast API
   - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20 -R -x 0.3``` for filtering using only 1. filter methode (Filter repeating substring) with parameter -x 0.3 which means that SAM record that have atleast 30 % of their sequence covered by repeating substring will be filtred out of candidates for blast api.
 Parameter -x must be in range (0.0, 1.0)
   - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20 -P -p 0.05``` for filtering using only 2. filter methode (Filter SAM records that doesn't have similar probability of each nucleotide in sequence in range 0.25 - deviation < PROB(A/C/G/T) < 0.25 + deviation).
 Parameter -p is the deviation and must be positive number.
-  - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20 -O -o 0.05``` for filtering using only 3. filter methode (Filter SAM records that doesn't have similar probability of nucleotides like atleast one genome in fasta files).
+  - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -B -c 20 -U -u 0.05``` for filtering using only 3. filter methode (Filter SAM records that doesn't have similar probability of nucleotides like atleast one genome in fasta files).
 Parameter -o is the deviation and must be positive number.
 - In ubuntu run ```python3 main.py inputFastQFile.fastq.gz -e``` for running tool with default parameters and without Blast Api and with showing all viruses and genes even if they are not even partly covered.
 - Main HTML output will be located in folder **Output/*.html**